top of page

 About WCGS

-The Warren County Genealogical Society (WCGS) is a 501(c)(3) nonprofit organization whose mission is to build and promote interest in collecting and preserving genealogical records.
+The Warren County Genealogical Society (WCGS) is a 501(c)(3) nonprofit organization whose mission is to create and promote interest in collecting and preserving genealogical records.
 We are here to assist you in finding your ancestors and relatives and have many resources available to help you with your research.
 WCGS is a Chapter of the Ohio Genealogical Society.

 bottom of page